Shackleton's hut

 Destinations: Ross Sea

-The final expedition hut of famed polar explorer Ernest Shackleton is one of the most popular sites we visit in the Ross Sea.
-Located at Cape Royds in the McMurdo Sound, this legendary hut was used by Shackleton and his crew during their ultimately unsuccessful though enduringly historic attempt to reach the South Pole from 1907-09.
+The hut of famed explorer Ernest Shackleton is one of the most popular sites we visit in the Ross Sea.
+Located at Cape Royds in McMurdo Sound, this legendary site was used by Shackleton and his crew during their legendary but ultimately unsuccessful attempt to reach the South Pole from 1907-09.

-Shackleton’s Hut has since become one of the most fascinating and frequently visited sites in all of the Great White Continent.
-Travelers to the hut will not only see a major remnant of the heyday of Antarctic exploration, but also a number of compelling natural sights – not least of which is the world’s southernmost Adélie penguin colony.
+Shackleton’s Hut has since become one of the most fascinating and frequently visited sites in all of Antarctica.
+Visitors will not only experience a major remnant from the heyday of Antarctic exploration but also a number of compelling natural sights – not least of which is the world’s southernmost Adélie penguin colony.

 Conditions permitting, we aim to visit the Shackleton Hut on our Ross Sea voyages.

-Shackleton’s Hut was built on Cape Royds, a volcanic headland that forms the western part of Ross Island in the McMurdo Sound.
+Shackleton’s Hut was built on Cape Royds, a volcanic headland forming the western part of Ross Island in McMurdo Sound.
 The cape was named by the Discovery Expedition for its meteorologist, Lieutenant Charles Royds of the British Royal Navy.

-In late January of 1908, Ernest Shackleton, like Robert Falcon Scott before him, was unable to land in King Edward VII Land due to the harsh conditions, deciding instead to enter McMurdo Sound.
-With local ice conditions preventing him from reaching Hutt Point, he chose Cape Royds as the site to establish his expedition’s winter quarters.
-This would become known simply as Shackleton’s Hut.
+In late January of 1908, Ernest Shackleton was unable to land in King Edward VII Land due to the harsh conditions, so he deciding to instead enter McMurdo Sound.
+With local ice conditions preventing him from reaching Hutt Point, he chose Cape Royds as the site to establish his winter quarters.

-On February 6, 1908, the party began erecting a 10 x 5.8 meter (33 x 19 feet) prefabricated building they’d brought from London.
-They dug the hut’s foundations into the rocky, frozen ground, setting their wooden piles with a mixture of cement and cinders, and insulating the building with felt and granular cork.
+By February 6, the party began erecting a prefabricated building they’d brought from London.
+They dug the foundations into the rocky, frozen ground, fixing their wooden framing into place with a mixture of cement and cinders.
+They insulated the building with felt and granular cork.

 Inside the hut, they installed a seven-light carbide acetylene generator and two stoves.
-Only the large American “Mrs. Sam” Columbian range was used for cooking, while the other stove was fitted with a hot water tank.
-Stables were added along the north wall for the four surviving Manchurian ponies, in addition to a garage for their 12-15 HP Arrol-Johnston car, the first motor transport ever used in Antarctica.
+The large American “Mrs. Sam” stove was used for cooking, while the other was fitted with a hot water tank.
+They added stables along the north wall for the four surviving Manchurian ponies, and they built a garage for their 12-15 HP Arrol-Johnston car - the first motor transport ever used in Antarctica.

-Except for Shackleton, who had his own room, the crew slept in two-man cubicles with improvised beds and curtains hanging from wires for privacy.
-The expedition’s artist, George Marston, painted panels of Joan of Arc and Napoleon in the hut, while surgeon and cartographer Eric Marshall furnished his space with a table made out of wash-basin legs and a drawing board.
+Except for Shackleton, who had his own room, the crew slept in two-man cubicles with improvised beds and curtains.
+The expedition’s artist, George Marston, painted panels of Joan of Arc and Napoleon in the hut, while their surgeon and cartographer, Eric Marshall, furnished his space with a table made of wash-basin legs and a drawing board.
 Two other rooms were also built, one a biological laboratory and the other a photographic darkroom.

 Shackleton described the hut as “not a very spacious dwelling for the accommodation of fifteen persons, but our narrow quarters were warmer than if the hut had been larger.”
 Not surprisingly, warmth was more valuable than space during the cruel Antarctic winter.